-DODD makes overtime payments to eligible independent providers who bill for more than 40 hours or 160 fifteen-minute units in a workweek.
+DODD makes overtime payments to eligible independent providers who bill for more than 40 hours or 160 15-minute units in a workweek.

 Time spent delivering services as an independent provider under waiver programs administered by the Ohio Department of Medicaid, the Ohio Department of Aging, and DODD, as well as time spent delivering Private Duty Nursing as an independent provider are included when determining whether an independent provider exceeded 40 hours or 160 fifteen-minute units of service in a work week

-Independent providers are responsible for identifying the time at which 40 hours or 160 fifteen-minute units of service were exceeded and submitting overtime claims for the appropriate services.
+Independent providers are responsible for identifying the time at which 40 hours or 160 15-minute units of service were exceeded and submitting overtime claims for the appropriate services.

 - During weekdays, an independent provider delivers 30 hours of Homemaker/Personal Care or HPC services to a person enrolled in the Individual Options Waiver.